SOFTWARE-CLINIC/featurebook/README.md

 FeatureBook is here to help you creating living documentation from Gherkin source files (suitable for DEV or QA guys) and publish it in a format accessible for people who may not know how to work with source control systems or who are not interested in seeing all of the source code.
+We bring the fun back into writing documentation!

 What's more, the authors of FeatureBook are ready to help you writing system specification for real-life complex systems and applications.
-If it's not a top secret mission critical system, feel free to submit and issue where we can discuss the details publicly.
-Otherwise let's meet in person in Warsaw, Poland.
-If you buy tickets and we like the destination, we'll fly over and do the training for you and your team!
+If it's not a top secret mission critical beast, feel free to submit and issue where we can discuss the details publicly.
+Otherwise let's meet in person in [Warsaw](https://www.google.pl/maps/place/Warsaw/@52.2329379,21.0611941,11z/data=!3m1!4b1!4m2!3m1!1s0x471ecc669a869f01:0x72f0be2a88ead3fc?hl=en).
+If you buy the tickets and we like the destination, we'll fly over and do the training for you and your team!
 The outcome would be a FeatureBook tailored for your system.
+Forget about a bunch of hello world examples presented in a super boring fashion that cost thousands bucks.

 ## Usage